Featured

 Moon and stars

-June’s full Moon will reach peak illumination on Wednesday, June 11 at 3:44 P.M.
+June’s Full Moon will reach peak illumination on June 29 at 7:56 P.M.
 Eastern Time.

-Stephanie’s here to enhance & revivify the late spring days of our extraordinary, ordinary lives with fresh cuttings of the most magnificent flora Mother Nature has to offer us this season.
+Stephanie’s here to enhance & revivify the early summer days of our extraordinary, ordinary lives with the most magnificent flora Mother Nature has to offer us this season.